 I remember sitting in the chair, knowing this was the "co-ed" meeting, and being handed lemonade gum from Amelia Ambrose.
 I remember the gum being incredibly sour as I turned women's sexuality in a bad light.
-I remember when the boys came in, and she picked up those stupid presents.
-I remember regretting my front row desk as she slammed the presents down have a in seventh-grade to be a virgin because that's what everyone else in the youth group was doing.
+I remember when the boys stupid presents.
+I remember came in, and she picked up those regretting my front row desk as she slammed the presents down in seventh-grade to be a virgin because that's what everyone else in the youth group was doing.